logandarby/raytracer/README.md

 ## Installation

 For Windows x86, first clone the source code.
-Run `make precompile` first, and then run `make` (be sure to use bash).
+Run `make release` to create a release version with optimizations.
+For development, run `make precompile` then `make` for a development version.

 ## Use